QQUASKtp/UAS_SfM/README.rst

 See MicMac install instructions here:

 https://micmac.ensg.eu/index.php/Install

+BEST TO STICK WITH CPU ONLY, WITH THE LINK TO INSTALL INTRUCTIONS ABOVE.
+UNLESS IF FOR SOME REASON YOU WISH TO TINKER WITH GPU/MICMAC CUDA CODE OR SEE GPUS WORKING DO NOT BOTHER WITH THE BELOW MATERIAL ON GPU USE.

 **If you have a lot of CPU cores, it is almost always better not to bother with GPU aided processing on MicMac in its current state as with lots of jobs/images it will overload the GPU memory.**